Why to Use a Crate for a Beagle?

 How to Crate Train an Adult Beagle?

-You can also accustom a grown up Beagle to a crate.
+You can also accustom a grown up Beagle to a cage.
 First, use the same technique as for puppies.
 Make sure your dog walks safely into the crate after a toy or food without closing the doors.
 This is not difficult if you only feed him (!) in the crate.

 After two or three days of training, encourage your dog to enter the crate without throwing anything or showing anything in his hand – food or toy should only appear when he enters the crate.